Union Jack: Flag days

-The Union Flag is flown at half mast from the announcement of the death of the Sovereign (save for Proclamation Day), or upon command of the Sovereign.
+The Union Flag is flown at half-mast from the announcement of the death of the sovereign (save for Proclamation Day), or upon command of the sovereign.

-On 30 November, (St Andrew's Day), the Union Flag can be flown in Scotland only where a building has more than one flagpole—on this day the Saltire will not be lowered to make way for the Union Flag if there is only one flagpole.
-This difference arose after Members of the Scottish Parliament complained that Scotland was the only country in the world that could not fly its national flag on its national day.
+On 30 November, St Andrew's Day, the Union Flag can be flown in Scotland only where a building has more than one flagpole—on this day the Saltire will not be lowered to make way for the Union Flag if there is only one flagpole.
+This difference arose after members of the Scottish Parliament complained that Scotland was the only country in the world that could not fly its national flag on its national day.
 However, on 23 April, St George's Day, it is the Union Flag of the United Kingdom that is flown over UK government offices in England.

 Usage and disposal

 The Union Flag has no official status in the United Kingdom, and there are no national regulations concerning its use or prohibitions against flag desecration.
 In Northern Ireland, the Flags Regulations (Northern Ireland) 2000 provide for the flying of the flag on government buildings on certain occasions, when it is flown half-mast, and how it is displayed with other flags.

 The Flags and Heraldry Committee, an all-party parliamentary group lobbying for official standards, cooperated with the Flag Institute in 2010 to publish a set of recommended guidelines for the flag's display and use as a symbol.

-There is no specific way in which the Union Flag should be folded as there is with the United States Flag.
+There is no specific way in which the Union Flag should be folded.
 It is usually folded rectilinearly, with the hoist on the outside, to be easily reattached to the pole.

-Royal Navy Stores Duties Instructions, article 447, dated 26 February 1914, specified that flags condemned from further service use were to be torn up into small pieces and disposed of as rags (ADM 1/8369/56), not to be used for decoration or sold.
-The exception was flags that had flown in action: these could be framed and kept on board, or transferred to a "suitable place", such as a museum (ADM 1/8567/245).
+Royal Navy Stores Duties Instructions, article 447, dated 26 February 1914, specified that flags condemned from further service use were to be torn up into small pieces and disposed of as rags, not to be used for decoration or sold.
+The exception was flags that had flown in action: these could be framed and kept on board, or transferred to a "suitable place", such as a museum.